Third World approaches to international law: International Law

-TWAIL-ers also emphasizes the inability of Third World leaders to secure the interests of their people and their failed opposition to the First World hegemony, which further hinders the struggle for the liberation of Third World peoples.
+TWAI scholars also emphasizes the inability of Third World leaders to secure the interests of their people and their failed opposition to the First World hegemony, which further hinders the struggle for the liberation of Third World peoples.
 However, TWAIL highlights that some concepts in international law simultaneously serve as both an instrument of oppression and emancipation – like the international human rights regime, which not only justifies the internationalization of property rights but also the protection of peoples’ freedoms.
-Hence TWAIL-ers recognize that some elements of the system need to be preserved.
+Hence TWAIL scholars recognize that some elements of the system need to be preserved.

 Scholars

-TWAIL is not a uniform school of thought and TWAIL-ers do not take a unanimous stance.
+TWAIL is not a uniform school of thought and TWAIL scholars do not take a unanimous stance.
 Some of them are more reconstructionist while others are more oppositional in their approach.
 Nevertheless, the scholars, in a decentralized network, share a common concern for the Third World.
 Some of them teach TWAIL courses at various universities around the world.